Jan de Vries (Canadian Army soldier): Honours

 In June 2004, de Vries was named a Chevalier of the French Legion of Honour by President Jacques Chirac.
 For his advocacy, public speaking, and educational endeavours to keep the history of Second World War troops alive, he was invested into the Order of Canada as a member on 4 May 2007.
 In 2010 he was selected as an Olympic torchbearer as part of the 2010 Olympic Games.

+Personal life

+He was married to Joanne de Vries (née Nicoll), and was the father of six children.

+Death

+He died on 27 May 2012 at the Ajax-Pickering Hospital and is buried at Pine Hills Cemetery in Scarborough.